Homework 6

 (in the book), where operator overloading will make the problem much

-that each carry out the operations +
+div, and less that each carry out the operations +, -, *,

-will be written a.less(b)
+will be written a.less(b).

 Define a class for rational numbers.
 A rational number is a